 Who the fund is not able to help

-This fund is designed to help voluntary and community organisations responding to people in need within Warwick District, this means it will not able to help the following:
+The fund is designed to help voluntary and community organisations responding to people in need within Warwick District, it will therefore not be able to help;

 - Schools, colleges and universities